FaisalTamanoJr/public-class-notes/content/Lessons/GEETHIC - Lesson 7.md

 #### What Makes Distributive Justice Special from the other Kinds of Justice

+There are four noteworthy types of justice:

+1. **Distributive justice:** the fair distribution of burdens and benefits.
+2. **Retributive justice:** the fair imposition of punishments to wrongdoers. *Punishment* is closely tethered to [[accountability]], in that it is fair when the degree of it imposed matches the degree of accountability.
+In summary the punishment is fair when (a) the person deserves to be punished and (b) the degree imposed is proportional to the degree of accountability.
+There are two criticisms for this kind of justice:
+	1. Is there a way to objectively determine how much punishment is enough given a degree of accountability?
+	2. Is the goal of punishment to hurt the wrongdoer?
+Or is it to prevent them from repeating the wrongdoing?
+3. **Compensatory justice:** pertains to the compensation to people who have lost items, functionality, or well-being (typically as a result of wrongful actions).
+For cases where one cannot restore the original state of life of the a particular wronged person, an equivalent good is exchanged instead.
+Nonetheless, a major issue is in objectively determining that equivalent good.
+4. **Procedural justice:** the fairness in the decision-making process.
+A fair decision-making process includes the following components:
+	1. *consistency* in application;
+	2. *impartiality* in implementation;
+	3. appropriate *representation* of those affected in the formulation of a procedure;
+	4. and *transparency* in the procedure implementation.

+Among these kinds, distributive justice is the most important one considering that it is fundamental to these kinds:

+1. Retributive justice is concerned with the proper *distribution* of punishment (burden) to those responsible for a particular wrongdoing.
+2. Compensatory justice is concerned with the proper distribution of compensation (benefits) to those who have unfairly lost something.
+3. Procedural justice is concerned with the fairness in the process involving the distribution of burden(s) and/or benefit(s).

 ### Theories of Distributive Justice

 Philosophers developed various theories of distributive justice for determining which method of distribution is considered *fair* and appropriate for everyone involved.